| |

 (The government will never have enough Federal Reserve notes to be able to pay back the $1000 loan with interest.
 That statement can be more easily understood, if we assume that no other money or medium of exchange [p.
 48] exists in the whole country and that the loan was the first loan the bank made.
 It means that only those $1000 worth of Federal Reserve notes are in existence.
 Let us assume that no more loans are made for one year and the government wanted to pay back that $1000 loan plus the $40 interest with Federal Reserve notes.
 It could pay back only the $1000 because that is the amount of all the notes in existence.
 It would have to borrow the extra $40 in order to be able to pay the interest.
 You see; it could not get out of debt.)

-Any time the banking system needs “money,” the Federal Reserve banks can, by depositing the appropriate securities with the United States Treasury, order the treasury to print Federal Reserve “notes” (“money”) for them.
-The banks then loan, with interest, that “money” into circulation to borrowers who likewise can never get out of debt.
+Any time the banking system needs money, the Federal Reserve banks can, by depositing the appropriate securities with the United States Treasury, order the treasury to print Federal Reserve notes (money) for them.
+The banks then loan, with interest, that money into circulation to borrowers who likewise can never get out of debt.
 They will have to borrow more and more, if for no other reason than to pay the interest.
-If some individuals are to pay off their loans plus interest, they can do it only if other individuals borrow some more “notes” and give (by making exchanges) some of their “notes” to the individuals who then will be able to pay off their loans plus interest.
+If some individuals are to pay off their loans plus interest, they can do it only if other individuals borrow some more notes and give (by making exchanges) some of their notes to the individuals who then will be able to pay off their loans plus interest.

 The twelve Federal Reserve banks in the United States are owned by their member banks.
 They are the local banks, which are members of the Federal Reserve system.
 On June 30, 1963, there were 6,058 such member banks.
-These banks, at that time, held 85% of the nation’s “money” in checking accounts.
+These banks, at that time, held 85% of the nations money in checking accounts.
 It should be pointed out that since 1947 the Federal Reserve banks have paid to the United States treasury as interest on Federal Reserve notes a large share of their earnings.
 For the year 1967, they paid to the United States treasury $1,907,498,270.
 They kept for themselves, to add to their surplus $29,851,200.

-The following objections are listed against the use of the present Federal Reserve “notes” as a medium of exchange:
+The following objections are listed against the use of the present Federal Reserve notes as a medium of exchange:

-1. They are not real notes or real certificates of credit. [p.
+- They are not real notes or real certificates of credit. [p.
 49]

-2. They are not redeemable with goods or services.
+- They are not redeemable with goods or services.

-3. They are not redeemable in the payment of taxes.
+- They are not redeemable in the payment of taxes.

-4. They have to be borrowed in order for them to serve as a medium of exchange.
+- They have to be borrowed in order for them to serve as a medium of exchange.

 BANK CREDIT

 All banks that have checking accounts can create bank credit.
 Bank credit is also called checkbook money.
 It is not real credit.
 It is not a certificate of credit that gives evidence of a just claim for some goods or services for which it must be redeemed by the one who issued it.
-It is a “make believe” credit.
+It is a make believe credit.
 However, people use it as if it were real credit.
 So let us see how bank credit comes into existence as a medium of exchange.
 An example may show how it is brought about.

 Let us say a merchant would like to buy $2000 worth of merchandise to be sold in his store.
 He only has $1000 of his own.
 He goes to his local bank and asks to borrow $1000.
 The banker says he will loan him the $1000 if he will pledge the $2000 worth of merchandise for collateral security and pay 6% interest.
 They agree.
 The merchant signs a note and other necessary papers.
 The banker tells the merchant that he will credit to his checking account the $1000.
 The merchant can now write out checks for the $1000 that he borrowed.

-The banker added (deposited or credited) $1000 to the merchant’s checking account, but the banker did not receive any money for that deposit.
+The banker added (deposited or credited) $1000 to the merchants checking account, but the banker did not receive any money for that deposit.
 He did not take that $1000 away from any account of his own.
 He did not take that $1000 away from the account of anyone else.
 The bank now really has $1000 more bank credit money on demand deposit than it had before the loan was made.

-When the banker added that $1000 deposit to the merchant’s checking account, he, at that instant, created $1000 of bank credit money.
+When the banker added that $1000 deposit to the merchants checking account, he, at that instant, created $1000 of bank credit money.
 That bank credit money became $1000 worth of new media of exchange or checkbook money in the community.
 That bank credit money or checkbook money has the same buying power as coins or currency. [p.
 50]

 That is an example of how bank credit money is created.
 There may be between 100 and 140 billion dollars of bank credit money in circulation.
 The amount varies with the number of loans made by the banks.
 Between 85% and 95% of all the business in the United States is done with bank credit money or checkbook money.
 It is not a bona fide medium of exchange for the following reasons:

-1. It is not evidence of a just claim for goods or services for which the bank (that issued it) must redeem it.
+- It is not evidence of a just claim for goods or services for which the bank (that issued it) must redeem it.

-3. It is loaned into circulation with interest.
+- It is loaned into circulation with interest.

-4. If it were the only medium of exchange in circulation, the borrowers could never get out of debt.
+- If it were the only medium of exchange in circulation, the borrowers could never get out of debt.

-5. When the banks loan too much of it, we have inflation.
+- When the banks loan too much of it, we have inflation.

-6. When the backs loan too little of it, we have deflation.
+- When the backs loan too little of it, we have deflation.

 CERTIFICATES OF CREDIT AND GIFT CERTIFICATES

 There is another type of credit that is used as a medium of exchange, called certificates of credit or gift certificates.
 They are issued by merchants and either sold to customers or given to customers as refunds or as credit for future purchases.
 They also could be used to pay employees for services.
-The certificates state that the bearer can claim a certain number of dollars’ worth of goods or services at the store that issued them.
+The certificates state that the bearer can claim a certain number of dollars worth of goods or services at the store that issued them.
 Only a small number of them are used as a medium of exchange.
 If people would know of their advantages, they could and would be used much more frequently.

-These certificates are evidence of real credit (not “make believe” credit) and they are a bona fide medium of exchange for the following reasons: [p.
+These certificates are evidence of real credit (not make believe credit) and they are a bona fide medium of exchange for the following reasons: [p.
 51]

-1. They are evidence of a just claim for the goods or services because the merchant who issued them will redeem them.
+- They are evidence of a just claim for the goods or services because the merchant who issued them will redeem them.

-2. They are not loaned into circulation; they are paid or sold into circulation.
+- They are not loaned into circulation; they are paid or sold into circulation.

-3. They are earned by either the employee who receives them as pay or by the person who buys them.
+- They are earned by either the employee who receives them as pay or by the person who buys them.

 TAX CREDIT CERTIFICATES

 Tax credit certificates issued by governmental bodies are not used at the present time.
 They could be issued as payment for goods and services.
 They could be issued in lieu of borrowed bank credit money.
-No interest would have to be paid for the “use” of them.
+No interest would have to be paid for the use of them.
 If the officials of federal, state, and local governments, as well as people in general, would fully understand how to use tax credit certificates most of the interest paid by governmental bodies could be saved.
 They would be a bona fide medium of exchange for the following reasons:

-1. They would be earned by the person who received them.
+- They would be earned by the person who received them.

-2. They would not have to be borrowed.
+- They would not have to be borrowed.

-3. They would be redeemed by the governmental body that issued them when received as payment for taxes. [p.
+- They would be redeemed by the governmental body that issued them when received as payment for taxes. [p.
 52]